 \section{Bayesian inference: Prior}

 Following the non-linear least-square fit, we perform a Bayesian inference as detailed in Sect.~\ref{sect:galaxy-light:bayes}.
 For the prior, we use uniform priors for all parameters.
-We re-use the bounds defined in the previous section for most parameters except $\Sigma^*_0$, $r_{\rm cut}$, $h$ and $I_{0,n}$.
-For these last parameters, we compute their statistical errors from the least-square fit, and we redefine their bound such that it is centred among the best-fitting solutions from the least-square with a width on each side equal to $5$ times the statistical error.
-We ensure that these bounds are included in the least-square bounds to avoid enlarging them when the statistical errors have large values.
+We reuse the bounds defined in the previous section for most parameters except $\Sigma^*_0$, $r_{\rm cut}$, $h$ and $I_{0,n}$.
+For these last parameters, we compute their statistical errors from the least-squares fit and redefine their bounds so that they are centred on the best-fitting solutions from the least-squares fit, with a width on each side equal to $5$ times their statistical errors.
+We ensure that these bounds are included in the least-squares bounds to avoid overestimating them when the statistical errors are large.

 As stated in Sect.~\ref{app:init_param_LM}, some of the bounds are too large, which prevents convergence from reaching a good solution.
 Hence, for some objects, we manually change the bounds associated with the $\text{axis ratio}$ and $h$ or $r_{\rm cut}$.
-As all fits are independent, it does not have an effect on neighbouring objects.
+As all fits are independent, they do not affect neighbouring objects.

 \bsp